flaxmans/CompBio_on_git/Assignments/04_TasksForWeek4.md

 Announced: during Week 4 of class

-Due: by Tuesday of Week 5
+Due: by Wednesday of Week 5

 ### *Assignment*:
 + Clean up your public-facing repo.
 Make sure all the work you have pushed from all labs looks good, has comments, works, etc.